Edgegap and Nitrado's GameFabric both offer dedicated game server hosting orchestration to multiplayer game studios.

 Edgegap's platform has been running live 24/7 for the past six years, maintaining over 99.99% availability.

-GameFabric does not advertise an uptime SLA percentage on its website or documentation.
+GameFabric does not advertise an uptime SLA percentage on its website or documentation as of Q2 2026.
 It does have a public-facing status page which lists operational status across its 9 regional groups, the Allocator, SteelShield, Frontend & API, and Monitoring.
 However, unlike other providers, no historical uptime metric is displayed.

 Platforms & Adoption